blockchain-certificates/minimal-mistakes/_includes/index.md

 ## Development Calendar

-This ongoing project will gain layers of sophistication over time.
-The list below highlights major milestones and their related features:
+Major milestones and their related features:

-* June 2016 - Issue/View/Verify Single Certificate (prototype release)
+* June 2016 - Prototype (v1) release (supports issueing, viewing, and verification of blockchain certificates)
-* September 2016 - Mobile app for recipients to hold/share certificates
+* September 2016 - Mobile app (iOS) for recipients to manage their certificates
-* October 2016 - Batch issuance of certificates using merkle tree
+* October 2016 - (v2) release (supports batch issuing of certificates using merkle trees)

 ## Contact

-For more information about this project, please direct your inquiry to one of these contacts:
+For more information about this project, or to request an invitiation to the [developer slack team](https://blockcerts.slack.com), please get in touch:

-- Blockchain Certificates Team - <mailto:certs@mit.edu>
+- Blockchain Certificates Team - <mailto:info@blockcerts.org>
-- MIT Media Lab Certificates Team - <mailto:certs@media.mit.edu>
-- Learning Machine - <mailto:info@learningmachine.com>